-Testing an assessory with the monitor earphones
+Testing an accessory with the monitor earphones

-4. Press both the Increase and Decrease buttons for a few seconds to activate the earphones.

-5. Have the hearing person listen to the sound.
+- 4. Press both the Increase and Decrease buttons for a few seconds to activate the earphones. - 5.
+Have another person listen to the sound.
 Note that monitor earphones only indicate that sound can be heard: they do not indicate the quality of the sound heard by the processor user.